rdma-from-gpu/experiments/README.md

 The files in `post-processing` will parse thee outputs and build a Hickle dataframe for each test.
 These will then be read by other scripts to generate the plots for each different experiment.

+# Dependencies

+Tests are run with ansible, and a standard deployment where you can run `sudo` without password and you can login with ssh keys should be enough.

+To generate the plots, some Python packages are needed.
+For these it should be enough to create a new environment with Conda starting from `requirements.txt`.
+Note this cannot be done with `virtualenv` due to Pandas dependency on PyTables, which is somewhat limiting when installed via plain pip.

+# The process

+In general, one should run the `run_{test_name}.sh` scripts (that call ansible) to run the tests.

+These will produce plain text results in `results/{test_name}`, which are then collected by running `plotters/collect_{test_name}.py`.
+This will create an individual `results.h5` file for each run, and then read them back and aggregate the results in a single `results.h5` test for all results.

+When using the `_multi` versions of the scripts (e.g. for the generator), the scripts will read a wildcard (e.g. `generator_pktsize_{a100,l40,cpu}`), and place the global results in `generator_pktsize/results.h5`).

+These `results.h5` files are then read by `plot_{testname}.py` which would generate the plots as pdfs (typically).

+## Disclaimer

+The original plots published in the EdgeSys 24 paper where obtained with a more complex and hack-ish setup based on NPF.
+The tests contained in this folder aim to replicate the same plots with a leaner and more standardized software stack, but there is no willing to re-create the exact same plots as in the paper (e.g. proportions, labels, axis, ...).
+So you can expect these plots to appear somewhat different than the published figures.

+Also note the hardware setup changed after the original paper, so some results (especially CPU-related) could be slightly different, or instable w.r.t. the original ones.
+However, further tweaking of parameters (e.g. batch sizes and sleep intervals) should fix these differences.